ismaelga/react-json-editor/README.md

 The full code for the demo can be found at https://github.com/AppliedMathematicsANU/plexus-form/blob/master/demos/demo.jsx.

-Plexus-form takes a JavaScript object describing the shape of the data we want a user to provide - a *schema* - and automatically creates a form based on that schema.
-It also validates user inputs by calling a pluggable validator which uses the same schema.
+react-json-editor takes a JavaScript object describing the shape of the data we want a user to provide - a *schema* - and automatically creates a form based on that schema.
+It also validates user inputs using the same schema.

 ## Minimal example:

     var React    = require('react');
-    var validate = require('plexus-validate');
-    var Form     = require('plexus-form');
+    var Form     = require('react-json-editor');

     var schema = {
       title      : "My pretty form",